 While these are hands-on courses, they don’t require expensive manipulatives, and you will use many of the same manipulatives for both kindergarten and first grade.
 The instructor guides tell you how to put together your own math kit of manipulatives for each course.

-Blackline masters at the back of the instructor guide can be used to create the pattern blocks, coins, and centimeter squares (which can be used in place of centimeter cubes).
-Personally, because of both durability and the time it takes to print, laminate, and cut everything out, I'd be more likely to buy pattern blocks and centimeter cubes.
+Blackline masters at the back of the instructor guides can be used to create the pattern blocks, fraction circles, coins, and bills (paper money) as well as two-dimensional versions of centimeter squares and base-ten blocks (which can be used in place of the three-dimensional items).
+Personally, because of both durability and the time it takes to print, laminate, and cut everything out, I'd be more likely to buy items like pattern blocks and centimeter cubes.
 Wooden or plastic shapes are also easier for children to handle.
-The blackline master coin pages show plain coins without symbols or words for any particular country or type of currency.
-This might be useful in some situations, but most children will do best working with real coins.
+It's important to point out that the blackline master coin and bill pages show plain money without symbols or words for any particular country or type of currency.
+This might be useful in some situations, but most children will do best working with real money.

 Each unit focuses on one broad topic at a time, and each week teaches sub-topics related to the broad topic.
-For instance, Unit 5 of the kindergarten course teaches about the topic of addition, and the first week within that unit has four lessons titled, “Introduce Addition,” “The Plus Sign (+),” “The Equals Sign (=),” and “Equations.”
-All of these lessons teach elements of addition and how to write addition equations.
+For instance, Unit 5 of the kindergarten course teaches about addition, and the first week within that unit has four lessons titled, “Introduce Addition,” “The Plus Sign (+),” “The Equals Sign (=),” and “Equations.”
+All these lessons teach elements of addition and how to write addition equations.

-At the beginning of each week’s lesson in the instructor guide, one or two pages briefly describe the objectives and list any special items you will need.
+At the beginning of each week’s lesson in the instructor guide (or at the beginning of each unit for third grade), one or two pages briefly describe the objectives and list any special items you will need.
 They might also explain how to use the manipulatives or apply other teaching methods.
-You will find the title of the suggested picture book for the week there as well.
+You will find the title of the suggested picture book(s) for the week (or unit) there as well.

-These lessons require direct teaching time as well as some preparation time.
+The Math with Confidence lessons require direct teaching time as well as some preparation time.
 You can try to use the lessons without going over them in advance, but I think they are likely to go more smoothly if you spend just a few minutes reading through the lesson plan before you begin.

 The courses are relatively inexpensive, and you can save by purchasing PDFs rather than printed books.
-Personally, I would probably buy the printed student workbook and use a PDF for the instructor guide.
+Personally, I would buy the printed student workbook and use a PDF for the instructor guide.